MLogdberg/mlogdberg.github.io/_posts/2017-09-11-APIManagement-arm-template-creator.md

 ```

 ### Get Started
 So how do you get started?
-First of download the repo, compile it and use this PowerShell script (replace the values with appropiate ones from your subscription and API Management instance).
+First of download the repo [https://github.com/MLogdberg/APIManagementARMTemplateCreator](https://github.com/MLogdberg/APIManagementARMTemplateCreator), compile it and use this PowerShell script (replace the values with appropiate ones from your subscription and API Management instance).

 ``` PowerShell
 #if you have problem with execution policy execute this in a administrator runned powershell window.
 #Set-ExecutionPolicy -ExecutionPolicy Unrestricted